ShamylZakariya/MarchingCubes/NOTES.md

             - subtract cube from sphere: Same story, but normals inverted

     STEPS:
-        1: Get rid of indexed storage, we're not using it
+        1: DONE: Get rid of indexed storage, we're not using it
-        2: Make VertexStorage templated on vertex types; so we can have Vertex_P3F, Vertex_P3FC4FN3F, etc
+        2: DONE: Make VertexStorage templated on vertex types; so we can have Vertex_P3F, Vertex_P3FC4FN3F, etc
         3: Update IVolumeSampler implementations to report surface normal
         4: Use that surface normal instead of the expensive fallback local-gradient sampler
         5: Make marchingcubes use a new Vertex type with position, color, vertex-normal, & triangle-normal per vertex